 But beyond pre-made themes that you just plug into a site and tweak a little, there is whole other category of themes called “Premium Themes” or theme frameworks.
-This site’s evolving design is now based on one called Thesis and I’ll be redoing my company blog as well as Isabelle’s entire Web site using another called Headway (btw, both are affiliate links because I believe in these products very strongly).
+This site’s evolving design is now based on one called Thesis and I’ll be redoing my company blog as well as Isabelle’s entire Web site using another called Headway.
 I talked about Thesis and theme frameworks in this recent post.

 Basically, what theme frameworks do is enable you to easily (or relatively easily) “skin” your blog or site using your own design with little or no coding… and that is what I wanted to touch on here.

 For me, starting to use WordPress has been a mind shift in itself, for a few reasons.
 But I always figured I would at least eventually build my own theme for it… from scratch… and I figured I would build blogs with it and little else.
 But that’s until I discovered the true power of the platform.
 The mind shift was complete once I discovered Thesis and Headway and the world of theme frameworks… and my imagination started racing!

 As many of you know, I have been designing and building Web sites for a long time now, so I know how to code and do so in an efficient manner.
 I’ve never used code exported from Fireworks (the application I design all of my sites with) because it never was good enough for me.
 Without calling myself a purist, I’ve always taken pride in the quality of my HTML and CSS and I’ve worked hard at keeping up with current techniques.
 So you can imagine my reluctance to let go of most of my control using WordPress and a theme framework to build not only a blog, but entire Web sites!